CS3219-AY2526Sem1/cs3219-ay2526s1-project-g17/execution-service/README.md

 # Execution Service

-This microservice is responsible for executing user-submitted code within Peerprep platform.
+The Execution Service is a microservice responsible for executing code submissions in multiple programming languages.
+It provides a secure, isolated environment for running user code, supporting both self-hosted Judge0 and RapidAPI fallback.

 ## Quick Start
 ### 1. Install dependencies: